Projects

 | A02 | Monitoring the understanding of explanations |

-| A03 | Co-constructing explanations with emotional alignment between AI-explainer and human explainee |
+| A03 | Co-constructing explanations between AI-explainer and human explainee under arousal or nonarousal |

-| A05 | Contextualized and online parametrization of attention in human-robot explanatory dialog |
+| A05 | Contextualized and online parametrization of scaffolding in human–robot explanatory dialog |

-Area B - Social practice
+Area B - Explanation as social practice

 Area C - Representing and computing explanations